tarampampam/random-user-agent/README.md

 ## Known issues

-User-agent can't be replaced (for now) for pages with aggressive (inline JavaScript) detection.
+User-agent can't be replaced (for now) in Google Chrome for pages with aggressive (inline JavaScript) detection.
 For example:

 ```html
 <!doctype html>